- Sci-fi comic about ancient things people find in melting icebergs

 Soon, Seder knew the Island, along with its animals, secret places, and wild winds, like he knew the back of his hand and was very proud of it.
 There were moments when he felt one with his little world and was as happy as a climber who’d just got to the top of the highest mountain.

 “I must choose,” he said one day, bitterness in his voice.
-And that was the beginning of the phase three.
+That was the beginning of phase three.

-And now history was about to repeat itself: another young mind is subdued and is ready to face the choice.
+And now history was about to repeat itself: another young mind was subdued and ready to face the choice.
 It had always been that way.

 Disappointed and heartbroken, Seder cast away his childish dreams and faced the reality.
 He read a ton about the Shores, bombarded the Tutors with questions, and considered his future very seriously, as an adult should.